Huntingdon and Peterborough: Coat of arms

 Huntingdon and Peterborough County Council was granted armorial bearings by the College of Arms on 3 April 1965.
 The blazon was as follows:

 Barry argent and azure on a fess embattled vert a cornucopia between two garbs or; and for a crest issuant from a mural crown or a demi lion gules gorged with a collar flory counterflory and supporting a staff or, flying therefrom a banner vert charged with two keys in saltire or; mantled azure, doubled argent.
-And for supporters on the dexter side a pikeman of the New Model Army supporting with the exterior hand a pike, and on the sinister side a nitred abbot in processional vestments for st Peter's Day supporting with the exterior hand a crosier and sudarium all proper.
+And for supporters on the dexter side a pikeman of the New Model Army supporting with the exterior hand a pike, and on the sinister side a mitred abbot in processional vestments for St Peter's Day supporting with the exterior hand a crosier and sudarium all proper.
 Badge: Two keys in saltire surmounted by a buglehorn or the strings azure interlaced with the keys.

 The arms and crest were a combination of the arms previously used by Huntingdonshire and Soke of Peterborough County Councils.
 To these were added supporters: a pikeman of the New Model Army for the Cromwellian associations of Huntingdonshire, and a mitred abbot for the origins of the Soke as territory administered by Peterborough Abbey.

-The Latin motto adopted by the council Cor Unum, or One Heart, was formerly that of the Soke.
+The Latin motto adopted by the council – Cor Unum, or One Heart – was formerly that of the Soke.

 Abolition

-The county only had a nine-year existence.
+The county had only a nine-year existence.
 In 1974 the Local Government Act 1972 completely reformed administrative structures throughout England and Wales excluding Greater London.
-A system of metropolitan and non-metropolitan counties, each divided into districts was introduced.
+A system of metropolitan and non-metropolitan counties, each divided into districts, was introduced.
 Huntingdon and Peterborough was merged with neighbouring Cambridgeshire and Isle of Ely to form the new enlarged non-metropolitan county (and lieutenancy) of Cambridgeshire, first proposed in 1947.
-Peterborough and Huntingdon became two of the county's six districts and in 1984, following a resolution of the council, the latter district was renamed Huntingdonshire.
+Peterborough and Huntingdon became two of the county's six districts; in 1984, following a resolution of the council, the latter district was renamed Huntingdonshire.